Thomasstycke/Thomasstycke.github.io/index.md

 </p>

 <p style="text-align: justify; text-justify: inter-word;">
 Figure 2 reveals a trend of the distribution of the violation codes having the same hiarachy.
 This being, that all the violation codes are distributed somewhat the same; having the facility sanitation code being the most common, the Pest control the second and so on in all kitchens.
-Though, the figure tells us, that the Chemical Safety violation haven’t been reported in restaurants serving Sandwiches or Hotdogs.
+Though, the figure tells us, that the Chemical Safety violation haven’t been reported in restaurants serving Sandwiches or Hotdog.
 </p>

 <b style="text-align: justify; text-justify: inter-word;">